mayerbryan/ProjectMarket/README.md

 ## creating the DataBase

-to create the database that we will use inside the docker container (that we did in the previous step) we will use the concept of "code first" and "fluent mapping" we code the database structure on visual studio and then use the entity framework to create the database for us using the migration files.
+to create the database that we will use inside the docker container we will use the concept of "code first" and "fluent mapping" we code the database structure on visual studio and then use the entity concept of "code first" x create the database for us using the migration files.
 Entity Framework is package with isntructions and commands made by Microsoft will translte our C# code to and SQL code and make a migration file so we can apply this code inside our database.

 that is why the entity framework is called an object relational mapping (ORM) because make the relation between or C# code and the SQL database code.